n42k/OpenRCT2/reports/report3.md

 Due to the huge complexity of the OpenRCT2, there’s a big interconnection between its packages.
 The fact that the whole game has been reverse engineered from the original executable based on the assembly, makes it so that most part of the packages have a huge dependency on a great number of other packages.
 ## Development View<a name="development_view"></a>
+The development view for OpenRCT2 is quite simple, as it only depends on a few libraries for running.
+The Twitch integration was also added in this diagram, since it was fitting (and this diagram only).
 ![alt tag](https://raw.githubusercontent.com/n42k/OpenRCT2/develop/reports/Images/ComponentDiagram.png)

 **Fig2** - Development View - Component Diagram - OpenRCT2